wbt/BezirkSec/README.md

 ##Advantages:
  - This Internet of Things system is significantly lower cost than other comparables.
 You only need:
-   - An inexpensive wifi-enabled Arduino/Raspberry Pi, simple reed switch (possibly also a resistor), and magnet.
+   - An inexpensive Wi-Fi-enabled Arduino/Raspberry Pi, simple reed switch (possibly also a resistor), and magnet.
    - A low-power Bluetooth beacon ([Estimote](http://estimote.com/#get-beacons-section) is used in this prototype; can also change the code for another proximity sensor such as RFID).
    - An Android smartphone (cost estimates assume you already have this).
    - A camera device.
 With current code, this could be a Windows computer with a webcam attached; a wide range of cameras and IP cameras are supported.
 In a future edition, you can replace this with an old Android device like those you can buy inexpensively on eBay, that doesn’t even need a carrier plan.